staten-island-tech/oop-adventures-2024-edward-and-crystal/chatgpt_diary.md

 Briefly describe the problem you're trying to solve or the task you're working on.

 > I need to randomly spawn the player within the borders of the map.
 The x and y coordinates need to be multiples of 10.
+> Trying to move a LoadRoom function that was in movement.py to rooms.py.
+I need to import the player x and y values from rooms.py to movement.py.
+I'm getting a circular import error.

 ---